 Thought Leader Dialogues and Debriefing

 Students are exposed to myriad viewpoints through interacting with a network of experienced, accomplished and diverse community guests during the course of each semester.
-Between ten and twenty Thought Leaders visit the class each semester, coming alone or in small groups.
-These guests come from business, community organizations, and all levels of government.
+Between 10 and 20 thought leaders visit the class each semester, coming alone or in small groups.
+These guests come from business, community organizations and all levels of government.

-Student hosting: One or two students host and facilitate each Thought Leader dialogue-archive.
-Hosting duties include contacting the Thought Leader before the dialogue-archive to set their expectations for the format of the class, greeting the Thought Leader, and thanking him or her at the end of the dialogue-archive with a small gift.
+Student hosting: One or two students host and facilitate each thought leader dialogue.
+Hosting duties include contacting the thought leader before the dialogue to set their expectations for the format of the class, greeting the thought leader, and thanking them at the end of the dialogue with a small gift.

-Dialogue facilitation: The dialogue-archive is structured to encourage conversations in which students are on equal footing with guests, rather than standard lectures or question & answer formats.
-Students respond to each other’s perspectives as well as those of the Thought Leader, while accessing the Thought Leader’s expertise and perspectives as a resource.
+Dialogue facilitation: The dialogue is structured to encourage conversations in which students are on equal footing with guests, rather than standard lectures or question & answer formats.
+Students respond to each other’s perspectives as well as those of the thought leader, while accessing the thought leader’s expertise and perspectives as a resource.
 The student facilitators experiment with different facilitation techniques over the course of the semester.